WebSocket Communication Protocol

 1. IdleConnecting

-• After user triggering or wake-up, the device calls OpenAudioChannel() → establishes a WebSocket connection → sends "type":"hello".
+• After user trigger or wake-up, device calls OpenAudioChannel() → establish WebSocket connection → send "type":"hello".

 2. ConnectingListening